reflectoring/reflectoring.github.io/content/blog/2024/2024-06-06-junit5-functional-interfaces.md

 }
 ```

-The `@FunctionalInterface` annotation signifies that the interface is a functional interface, having only one abstract method.
-This makes it suitable target for a lambda expression or method reference.

-**The `Executable` interface specifies a single abstract method called execute.** This method does not take any parameters and returns nothing.
-It can throw various types of exceptions, offering versatility in handling exceptional situations.
+**The `Executable` interface defines a single method called execute, which does not have any parameters and does not return anything.** It can throw different types of exceptions, making it flexible for handling exceptional situations.

-The `Executable` interface represents a code block that may throw an exception when executed.
-It is especially helpful when writing tests to check if certain code paths throw specific exceptions.
+It is particularly useful for writing tests to validate if specific code paths throw specific exceptions.

-One of the most common use cases of `Executable` is with the `Assertions.assertThrows()` method.
-This method takes a `Executable` as a parameter, executes it, and verifies that it throws the expected exception.
+One common scenario where we use the `Executable` with the `Assertions.assertThrows()` method.
+This method takes a `Executable` as an argument, executes it, and checks if it throws the expected exception.

 [`Assertions`](https://junit.org/junit5/docs/5.9.0/api/org.junit.jupiter.api/org/junit/jupiter/api/Assertions.html) class has many assertion methods accepting executable: